 - Lip balm: During labor, the warm condition inside the labor room can make your lips dry out.
 Post delivery, you may use the lip balm to moisten your lips.

-- Massage oil: It is good to carry a massage lotion or oil, which your partner or a care giver may use to massage your back and legs during contraction pains.
-This do help comfort at times.
+- Massage oil: It is good to carry a massage lotion or oil, which your partner or a caregiver may use to massage your back and legs during contraction pains.
+This does help comfort at times.

 - Snacks and drinks: Keep sugar-free candies handy.
 This will help prevent your mouth from drying out.
 You may also keep some juice or drinks too, can keep you going during the labor.

 - Birth ball: It is a great birth tool to support labor.
 Check with your hospital as they may or may not allow you to carry one.
-Incase they do carry it along with the pump so that your partner can inflate it and help your use it.
+In case they do carry it along with the pump so that your partner can inflate it and help you use it.

 - Undergarments and sanitary pads/Adult Diapers: Pack extra pairs of undergarments and packs of sanitary pads or adult diapers, as you would need them in plenty during your stay in the hospital post delivery.